chan2git/elastic-detection-lab/lab-recap.md

 > The reason why alert suppression is needed is to avoid creating multiple alerts for one particular event.
 We can suppress by individual host machines (`host.hostname`) to ensure we don't creating multiple alerts on one particular event on a specific host, but leave room to allow alerts to generate if another host machine is exhibiting unusual registry keys/changes that reference PowerShell.

 About Rule
-- Name: Suspicious PowerShell File Added to Registry
+- Name: Suspicious File Added to Registry

 - Description: Sysmon identifying .ps1 files added to autorun during bootup location in the Windows Registry.